rozhikhin/ansible_wp_lemp/README.md

 [Common](ansible/roles/common/README.md) - general tasks for setting up the system

-Nginx -
+Nginx - installation and configuration of WEB-server NGINX, creation of configuration files and directories

-PHP-FPM -
+PHP-FPM - installation of packages and configuration of PHP-FPM, creation of configuration files

-MariaDB -
+MariaDB - installing and configuring the database server, setting the root password, creating the necessary databases and users

-Wordpress -
+Wordpress - downloading and unpacking Wordpress distribution, creation of Wordpress configuration file, setting the SELinux permissions for Wordpress

-Fail2ban -
+Fail2ban - setting up a utility to protect access to the Wordpress admin area and to the server via SSH